saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Storage/storage.md

 - <b> Elastic File Storage (EFS) </b>
     - <u> a cloud-native NFS file system service </u>
-    - File storage you can mount to multiple Ec2 instances at the same time
+    - File storage you can mount to <u> multiple Ec2 instances at the same time</u>
     - When you need to share files between multiple EC2 instances

 - <b> Storage Gateway </b>